Do Car Tyres Have Inner Tubes?

 But why are tyres made the way they are now and why don’t they have inner tubes?
 Let’s find out.

-What is an inner tyre tube?
+What is a car tyre inner tube?

+The first useable tyre that went to market was invented by John Boyd Dunlop and was a rubber outer tyre with an inner tube.
 This innovation meant that you could ride incredibly comfortably on most terrain – especially compared to what people were used to at the time!

-Not only did they pick up punctures easily, they were also prone to blowouts because of the relative softness of the inner tube – and when punctures happened, the air almost immediately went out of them.
+Not only did they pick up punctures easily, they were also prone to blowouts because of the relative softness of the inner tube — and, when punctures happened, the air almost immediately went out of them.

 Eventually, innovation had to be made, and that’s where today’s tubeless tyres come in.